johneastman/larset/README.md

 | Delete an existing laravel project | ./larset.sh delete [project name]                        |
 | Rename an existing laravel project | ./larset.sh rename [old project name] [new project name] |

-Note: Delete functionality currently does not work

 ### Notes
   1. Must run Git Bash as administrator.
-  2. This script must be placed in xampp\htdocs directory
+  2. This script must be placed in xampp\htdocs directory.
   3. Avoid project names with underscores in them.
+  4. Delete command (see Commands) currently does not work.